benbrignell/principles.design/_pages/contribute.md

 ## Help needed

-Each set of principles in [examples](/examples) is comprised of a number of things.
-For example:
+Each set of principles in [examples](/examples) should contain the following things:
 * Overview
 * Summary of each principle
 * Source URL
 * Author/creator
+* Tags

 If any of these things are missing you'll see a "Help needed" message at the bottom of the page highlighting which things are missing.